tylersfoot/tylersbot/COMMANDS.md

-# tylersbot — Command Reference
+# tylersbot Commands & Features

 This document lists all slash commands and internal functionality available in the `tylersbot` Discord bot.

-- For setup instructions, see the [README](./README.md)
+- For setup instructions, see the [README](README.md)

 ---